moveit/moveit_tutorials/README.md

 ## ROS Build Farm Deployment

-For deploying documentation changes to the web, [Section 3 of rosdoc_lite wiki](http://wiki.ros.org/rosdoc_lite) says that "rosdoc_lite is automatically run for packages in repositories that have rosinstall files listed in the rosdistro repository."
+For deploying documentation changes to the web, [Section 3 of the rosdoc_lite wiki](http://wiki.ros.org/rosdoc_lite) says that "rosdoc_lite is automatically run for packages in repositories that have rosinstall files listed in the rosdistro repository."
 This is done about once every 24 hours, [overnight](http://wiki.ros.org/rosdistro/Tutorials/Indexing%20Your%20ROS%20Repository%20for%20Documentation%20Generation).

 ## Contributing

-We rely on the community to keep these tutorials up to date and bug free.
-If you find an issue with the tutorials please [open an issue on GitHub](https://github.com/ros-planning/moveit_tutorials/issues/new) or open a PR with proposed changes.
+We rely on the community to keep these tutorials up-to-date and bug-free.
+If you find an issue with the tutorials please [open an issue on GitHub](https://github.com/ros-planning/moveit_tutorials/issues/new) or open a PR with the proposed changes.

 ### Formatting and Style

 **Code Formatting**

 * These tutorials use the same [style guidelines](http://moveit.ros.org/documentation/contributing/code/) as the MoveIt project.
-When modifying or adding to these tutorials, it is required that code is auto formatted using [clang-format](http://moveit.ros.org/documentation/contributing/code/).
-To check and apply our style guidelines we use [pre-commit](https://pre-commit.com/).
+When modifying or adding to these tutorials, it is required that code is auto-formatted using [clang-format](http://moveit.ros.org/documentation/contributing/code/).
+To check and apply the style guidelines we use [pre-commit](https://pre-commit.com/).
 * Tutorials should exemplify best coding practices.
 If a contribution wouldn't pass review in the MoveIt project, then it shouldn't pass review in the tutorials.
 * Relevant code should be included and explained using the ``.. tutorial-formatter::`` tag.
-* Irrelevant code should be excluded from the generated html using the ``BEGIN_TUTORIAL``, ``END_TUTORIAL``, ``BEGIN_SUB_TUTORIAL``, and ``END_SUB_TUTORIAL`` tags.
+* Irrelevant code should be excluded from the generated HTML using the ``BEGIN_TUTORIAL``, ``END_TUTORIAL``, ``BEGIN_SUB_TUTORIAL``, and ``END_SUB_TUTORIAL`` tags.
 * Whenever possible, links should be created using the ``extlinks`` dictionary defined in ``conf.py``.
 * All demo code should be runnable from within the ``moveit_tutorials`` package.
 * Python code should be run using ``rosrun``.